Chevrolet Stylemaster: Replacement

 For the 1949 model year the Stylemaster was replaced by the 1500 GJ Series Chevrolet Special, offered in Styleline and Fleetline sub-series.

 Australia production

-The Chevrolet Stylemaster was also produced by General Motors-Holden's in Australia.
+The Chevrolet Stylemaster was also produced by Holden in Australia.
 As Holden had carried over the body tooling from its 1942 models, the Australian sedan differed from its US counterpart in having a different body with rear-hinged back doors and a larger trunk.
 The grilles fitted to the Australian models were the same as those used on the US models.
 Australian production included a coupe utility, which was, like the sedan, produced in 1946, 1947 and 1948 models.